matthew-a-white/AirportInfo/README.md

 # AirportInfo

+Link to site:
+http://matthewawhite.github.io/airportinfo/

 NOTE:
 The API used to obtain the necessary information seems to be deprecated as no information is no longer available.

-Fix:
-Find out about any possible changes to the API causing the lack of data.

-Link to site:
-http://matthewawhite.github.io/airportinfo/
+# Issues
+The API used to obtain the necessary information seems to be deprecated as data is no longer being published by the API (check for a change of the API implementation).

+# Future Improvements
-Displaying information regarding wait times at TSA airport security lines as well as parking spaces available (if available).
+Display information regarding parking spaces available at airport.

-The reason that the code is all hosted in one html file is because it simplifies the process for allowing access on my phone.

-Occasionally the TSA provides faulty data where there is a checkpointIndex that does not refer to any checkpoint according to the data provided by the TSA.
+Add support for mobile devices

 Need to add support for mobile